A Health Care Advocate for Every Patient™

 NAHAC regularly offers a variety of programs including networking opportunities, regional group events, CE Webinars and more!
 Check this section to learn of new NAHAC events and Who or What is in the Advocacy Spotlight!

-NAHAC Member Benefit: Free Networking Series Let's Chat: May TBD
+NAHAC Member Benefit: Free Networking Series Let's Chat: December 13

 Join NAHAC Members from around the country for friendly conversations.
 Bring your questions, ideas, and wisdom to share with other NAHAC members.
 Gain valuable insights on how to make the most of your membership!